About Terri Francis

-During her tenure as Director of the Black Film Center/Archive at Indiana University, Dr. Francis secured the acquisition of the papers of African film pioneer Paulin Soumanou Vieyra.
-She engaged the BFC/A’s varied publics through multiple curated film series, including Race Swap, Black Sun/White Moon and Love!
+During her tenure as Director of the Black Film Center & Archive at Indiana University, Dr. Francis secured Stéphane Vieyra's donation of the papers of African film pioneer Paulin Soumanou Vieyra.
+She engaged the BFCA’s varied publics through multiple curated film series, including Race Swap, Black Sun/White Moon and Love!
 I’m in Love! as well as the speaker series Black Film Nontheatrical, which featured visiting archivists and their collections, and Before Representation in which scholars discussed the racial underpinnings of media formations.

-With her leadership, the BFC/A forged new partnerships and instituted a program of visiting research fellows as well as an initiative to bring in curators to explore the BFC/A's holdings.
-The BFC/A's speakers' roster includes several prominent and contemporary scholars, film exhibitors, and filmmakers, including Allyson Field, Numa Perrier, Michael Gillespie, Crystal Z. Campbell, Maori Holmes, Cheryl Dunye, Madeleine Hunt Ehrlich, TreaAndrea Russworm, and Blitz Bazawule, all of whom were brought to campus through vibrant collaborations with ARRAY, the IU Cinema, #DirectedbyWomen, and the Eskenazi School of Art, Architecture + Design.
+With her leadership, the BFCA forged new partnerships with the Criterion Channel and the Academy Film Archive and she instituted a program of visiting research fellows as well as an initiative to bring in curators to explore the BFC/A's holdings.
+The BFCA's speakers' roster includes several prominent and contemporary scholars, film exhibitors, and filmmakers, including Allyson Field, Numa Perrier, Michael Gillespie, Crystal Z. Campbell, Maori Holmes, Cheryl Dunye, Madeleine Hunt Ehrlich, TreaAndrea Russworm, and Blitz Bazawule, all of whom were brought to campus through vibrant collaborations with ARRAY, the IU Cinema, #DirectedbyWomen, and the Eskenazi School of Art, Architecture + Design.
 In 2019 she co-curated Rough and Unequal: A Film by Kevin Jerome Everson with Betsy Stirratt, Director of the Eskenazi School of Art, Architecture + Design’s Grunwald Gallery, and in 2021 they published Rough and Unequal: A Film by Kevin Jerome Everson, a reflective exhibition catalog of essays, conversations, and photographs in dialogue with the 16mm installation.

 Francis’s upcoming projects delve further into Afrosurrealism and other forms of avant-garde expression.